Free Money for College – Grants and Scholarships

 Cost of Attendance (COA) – Expected Family Contribution (EFC) = Demonstrated Financial Need

-If a school costs $30,000 to attend and your family’s EFC was $10,000, your Demonstrated Financial Need is $20,000.
+If a school costs $30,000 to attend and your family’s EFC is $10,000, your Demonstrated Financial Need is $20,000.

 Merit-based scholarships

-This free money is awarded without regard to financial need so those families whose earnings are too high for need-based aid want to search out those colleges with a high percentage of merit awards to students like theirs.
+This free money is awarded without regard to financial need, so those families whose earnings are too high for need-based aid want to search out those colleges with a high percentage of merit awards to students like theirs.

 Some numbers